Dien Bien Phu: A Trip To The Verdun In The Jungle 65 Years Later (Part 2 of 3)

-In the last-minute preparations for the trip I had decided that it would be a great chance to try and try and make a YouTube documentary about the Battle of Dien Bien Phu using footage from the actual location.
+In the last-minute preparations for the trip I had decided that it would be a great chance to try to make a YouTube documentary about the Battle of Dien Bien Phu using footage from the actual location.
 While the documentary has yet to materialize, the attempt to make it ended up dominating the weekend.

 Hungrily we set out to find some food.
 Unfortunately, it was what I have come to call "national nap-time."
-Living in the big cities had spoiled us and we forgot that it’s nearly impossible to find a restaurant or coffeeshop open in the countryside after 12:30.
-We for food for about 15 minutes, but after getting turned away by shopkeepers closing down we gave up and decided to just explore.
-We remembered seeing a large Vietnamese flag flying from atop a hill in the distance and figured it was most likely a monument and opted to head in that general direction.
+Living in the big cities had spoiled us and we forgot that it’s nearly impossible to find a restaurant or coffee shop open in the countryside after 12:30.
+We looked for food for about 15 minutes, but after getting turned away by shopkeepers closing down we gave up and decided to just explore.
+We remembered seeing a large Vietnamese flag flying from atop a hill in the distance and figured it was most likely a monument so we opted to head in that general direction.

 Eventually we made it to what seemed to be the center of town.
 We were standing in a large public square and directly in front of us were stairs that climbed up the side of a steep hill, where atop flew the flag we had seen earlier.
-To our left was a tin-sided booth and a snack vender.
-To our right was a larger than life mural dedicated to the story of Vietnamese victory over an unsurmountable foe.
-In communist fashion, nondescript peasant farmers and soldiers labored side by side vanquishing the Imperialist, Capitalist French that had raped the plundered the land of its culture and history.
+To our left was a tin-sided booth and a snack vendor.
+To our right was a larger than life mural dedicated to the story of Vietnamese victory over an insurmountable foe.
+In communist fashion, nondescript peasant farmers and soldiers labored side by side vanquishing the imperialist, capitalist French that had raped and plundered the land of its culture and history.

-“Oh, by the way, it’s free for me but you have to pay the lady in the booth 10,000.”
+“Oh, by the way, it’s free for me but you have to pay the lady in the booth 10,000 Dong.”
 She added with a smile.

-As we summited the hill-fort, we stepped onto a large paved platform where we were dwarfed by three gargantuan Viet bronze figures standing atop the former French garrison and planting the Viet Minh battle flag.
+As we topped the hillfort, we stepped onto a large paved platform where we were dwarfed by three gargantuan Viet bronze figures standing atop the former French garrison, planting the Viet Minh battle flag.
 It had been dedicated 15 years earlier to the heroes of the battle.
 In great bold letters it read the battle cry of the Viet Minh “Quyet Chien Quyet Thang.”

 My gaze slowly made its way north.
 I had seen nearly every available map and aerial photograph of the battlefield available on the web, but they depicted a place now covered by sixty-five years of urban development and growth.
 I could only guess at where the other fortifications lay hidden amongst the current homes and shops.